-This objective aims to simplify the standard itself and making it easier to read.
-It will start from high-level principles that can be connected to more detailed requirements and performance metrics.
+This objective aims to simplify the standard itself and make it easier to read.
+It will start from high-level principles that can be connected to more detailed requirements and performance metrics, as well as standards for processes to support good design.